clebert/batis/README.md

 ## Rationale

-I am a frontend developer.
-One of the biggest problems in frontend development is managing state and deriving the UI from it as well as handling side effects that change the state.
+I am a front-end developer.
+One of the problems in front-end development is managing state and deriving the user interface from it, as well as handling side effects that change the state again.
 I mainly work with [React](https://reactjs.org) which allows me to solve the described problem via functional reactive programming.

 Reactive programming is generally understood to be programming using asynchronous data streams, which form the conceptual basis for libraries like